 Alternatively, if your company has traded but is up to date with its tax payments and has been dormant for a period of time, you will be able to voluntarily strike off your company without any tax being owed.

 Profits over £25,000

-If the company’s retained profits are in excess of £25,000, all shareholders will be required to pay income tax on the profits at their relevant personal rates.
+If the company’s retained profits are in excess of £25,000, all shareholders will be required to pay personal tax on the profits at their relevant personal rates.

 These will normally be distributed as a final dividend.
-Directors who receive dividend payments are liable to pay income tax on any payment above £2,000.
+Directors who receive dividend payments on shareholdings are liable to pay income tax on any payment above £1,000.

-If some of the retained profits are paid in the form of a salary instead of a dividend, the rates stand at:
+If some of the retained profits are paid in the form of a salary instead of dividends, the rates stand at:

 Closing a limited company by Members’ Voluntary Liquidation (MVL)

 Members’ Voluntary Liquidation (MVL) is an alternative procedure to close down a solvent company.
 This is generally viewed as being more tax efficient as compared to Voluntary Strike Off.

 Since a liquidator needs to be appointed to carry out an MVL, the process itself is more expensive.
 But if the amount of retained profits to be distributed amongst shareholders exceeds £25,000, MVL will generally offer a more tax-efficient approach.

 A Declaration of Solvency needs to be signed by a majority of the company directors.
 This statutory declaration essentially states that the company will be able to repay its debts, along with any interest, within a fixed period of time not exceeding 12 months.